idolpx/pmledctrlr/README.md

 ### pmledctrlr
 # Arduino Pro Mini LED Controller

 I needed a small LED controller for lighting up a project.
-I designed this to have a simple single button control interface.
+I designed this to have a simple single button configuration interface.

 ```
 /*